Sentinel of Freedom: Design and symbolism

-The Sentinel of Freedom and was designed by sculptor Juan Sajid Imao.
-The monument is composed of a 12.19 m bronze statue on-top of a 3.05 m pedestal.
-Imao noted that his work on the statue seeks to portray Lapulapu as a strong and peace-loving man who is also ready to defend himself against those who threaten his freedom.
-Lapulapu is portrayed not in a fighting stance but rather standing guard holding a kampilan covered in scabbard and planted on the ground.
+The Sentinel of Freedom was designed by sculptor Juan Sajid Imao.
+The monument is composed of a 12.19 m bronze statue atop a 3.05 m pedestal.
+Imao noted that his work on the statue sought to portray Lapulapu as a strong and peace-loving man who was also ready to defend himself against those who threatened his freedom.
+Lapulapu is portrayed not in a fighting stance but rather standing guard, holding a kampilan sheathed in a scabbard and planted in the ground.

-Then Tourism Undersecretary Oscar Palabyab chose to create a statue for Lapulapu not primarily due to his victory over Ferdinand Magellan but the value he stands for in history.
+Then-Tourism Undersecretary Oscar Palabyab chose to create a statue for Lapulapu not primarily due to his victory over Ferdinand Magellan but for the value he represented in history.

-The distance between the statue and the Rizal Monument, which is dedicated to Jose Rizal, is 400 ft, representing the "400-year gap" between Lapulapu and Rizal.
-According to Gordon, Lapulapu represents the Muslims and Rizal represents the Tagalog-Christians in Philippine history.
+The distance between the statue and the Rizal Monument, which is dedicated to Jose Rizal, was 400 ft, representing the "400-year gap" between Lapulapu and Rizal.
+According to Gordon, Lapulapu represents the Muslims and Rizal represents the Tagalog Christians in Philippine history.

-The statue which was also donated by the Korean Freedom League was a gift in recognition for Filipinos who fought for South Korea in the Korean War.
+The statue, which was also donated by the Korean Freedom League, was a gift in recognition of Filipinos who fought for South Korea in the Korean War.